S.E.F.A.C.: History

 The S.E.F.A.C. was entered for the 1935 Monaco Grand Prix, with Marcel Lehoux listed as driver, but it did not turn up.
 It made its first appearance at the 1935 French Grand Prix in Lehoux' hands, and, after a handful of practice laps, the car was withdrawn; it was in fact ineligible to start, as it was considerably over the 750kg maximum weight limit in force at the time.

+France then changed its approach and organized the Million Franc Race, a performance challenge for manufacturers.
+Bugatti entered, and Lucy O'Reilly Schell for Delahaye.
+Schell won, but in 1938 was snubbed when another fund was given only to Bugatti and Talbot.

-The S.E.F.A.C. only started two Grande Epreuves, under the new Grand Prix formula which came into force in 1938.
-It started the 1938 French Grand Prix (driven by Eugene Chaboud) and the 1939 Pau Grand Prix (driven by Jean Trémoulet) and retired both times.
+A new Grand Prix formula came into force in 1938, limiting engine size, and raising weight, and in theory the S.E.F.A.C. fitted into the new rules.
+It started only two Grande Epreuves, the 1938 French Grand Prix (driven by Eugene Chaboud) and the 1939 Pau Grand Prix (driven by Jean Trémoulet) and retired both times.

 Petit sold the S.E.F.A.C. to the businessman Jean de Dommartin in 1948, who presented the car as a potential Grand Prix entrant, with new bodywork and the engine bored out to 3,619 cc, under the name Dommartin.
 However it never appeared at a race again.
 It has since been restored to its 1938 state and is a regular entry at motoring events.